walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 bio: My research interests include macro and labour economics, monetary and fiscal policy, and job search.

 # Interests to show in About widget
-#interests:
+interests:
-#- Firm Dynamics
+- Firm Dynamics
-#- Labour Market Policies
+- Labour Market Policies
-#- Monetary and Fiscal Policy
+- Monetary and Fiscal Policy

 # Education to show in About widget
 education: